cthoyt/cthoyt.github.io/_posts/2021/2021-04-06-kgem-perspectives.md

-While there are a few insights into the formulations of models and the properties of datasets that could inform users to avoid using models like DistMult with datasets like Hetionet, the more general case is likely more bleak - even small changes in hyper-parameters could potentially affect the robustness of a model to non-determinism.
+While there are a few insights into the formulations of models and the properties of datasets that could inform users to avoid using models like DistMult with datasets like Hetionet, the more general case is likely more bleak - even small changes in hyperparameters could potentially affect the robustness of a model to non-determinism.
 However, there does not yet exist a comprehensive benchmarking study (even over small KGs) to confirm this nor elucidate general insight.